benisai/Openwrt-Monitoring/README.md

 ## Intro
 * This project consists of a few applications to help monitor your home router.
 You will need a decent router (anything from 2-3yrs ago will work) with dual core CPU, with 256mb-512mb of RAM and 128mb nand.
-Note: This will only work with Openwrt 21.x (IPTables).
+  * Note: This will only work with Openwrt 21.x (IPTables).
 NFTables will not be supported as IPTmon uses iptables.
 You can still run this project, but you wont get stats per device.
+* Here are some features of this project
+  * Internet monitoring via pings to google/quad9/Cloudflare
+  * Packetloss monitoring via shell script, pinging google 40 times
+  * Speedtest monitoring -- (kind of a hit/miss, I'll explain below)
+  * DNS Stats via AdguardHome
+  * GeoIP Map for Destnation (provided by Netify logs)
+  * Device Traffic Panel (provided by Netify logs).
+Src + Dst + Port + GeoInfo
+  * Device Status (Hostname + IP + Status Online or Offline)
+  * System Resources monitoring (CPU/MEM/Load/Etc)
+  * Monthly Bandwidth monitoring (Will clear monthly)
+  * 12hr Traffic usage
+  * WAN Speeds
+  * Live traffic per device (iptmon)
+  * Traffic per client usage for 2hr
+  * Ping Stats
+  * Hourly traffic usage (iptmon total)
+  * 7 Day traffic usage (iptmon total)
+  * New Devices Connected to Network
+  * Destnation IP count
+  * Destnation Port count
+  * NAT Traffic (Not really used anymore)
+* We need to install a few pieces of software + custom shell scripts on the router to collect this data

 ## Software Used to Monitor Traffic